sharkySharks/texas-state-park-auto-reserve/README.md

 Nice-to-have features:
 - add features for reserving more camp grounds. currently only `tent` camp option is available
-- add json value validation for `reservation_details.json`
+- add json value validation for `reservation_details.json` and validate against website limits
+- replace `time.sleep` with `WebDriverWait` - better practice with selenium to wait for an element than an arbitrary sleep time
 - add deploy code for application so that people do not have to run the code locally on their computer
 - add testing

 ## Questions or feedback?
-Feel free to submit a github issue.
+Feel free to submit a github issue or pull request